nishantkabra123/capp/README.md

 I saw commits for the PricePlan changes, Offer Filters and Plan Group of my co-workers.

+Hi, I have a request

+11:14
+As I am implementing solutions on new system, it would be helpful if we can skip my task for tomorrow.
+11:14
+So I can understand how to be effective.
+It will help reduce errors and increase the efficiency.
+11:14
+I can be ready and continue as usual from Monday.

 As I am implementing solutions on new system, it would be helpful if we can skip my task for tomorrow so I can understand how to be effective.
 It will help reduce errors and increase the efficiency.
 I can be ready and continue as usual from Monday

  I got to know more about the application and functionalities.